-When the New Year arrives, I’ll begin frontloading my various retirement accounts, including the HSA, 401(k), and 457(b).
+When the New Year would arrive, I would frontload my various retirement accounts, including the HSA, 401(k), and 457(b).
 Although that money is still mine, I certainly notice the difference when the much smaller direct deposits hit my savings account.

 Once your retirement is fully funded, and you stop working for a living, you no longer have that perceived outflow.
 You may be taking from your accounts rather than adding to them, but if you’ve played your cards right, you should be in good shape to do so.

 Our current biggest annual “expense” is our retirement savings.
 Taxes represent our number two.

 Taking advantage of geographic arbitrage while working in a high-income specialty but living in a high-tax state, we found ourselves in the mostly fortunate position to pay six-figure tax bills throughout much of my career.